telerik/blazor-docs/components/grid/editing/incell.md

             }
         }

 * Using an editor template requires that there is a focusable element in the editor template in order to maintain the tab order when using the keyboard.
-For exapmle, if you prevent editing based on a runtime condition (setting `Editable=false` for the entire column does not require this), you must provide a focusable element, here is one way to add such an element:
+For example, if you prevent editing based on a runtime condition (setting `Editable=false` for the entire column does not require this), you must provide a focusable element, here is one way to add such an element:

     **.razor**